Piblokto: Causes

 Although there is no known cause for piblokto, Western scientists have attributed the disorder to the lack of sun, the extreme cold, and the desolate state of most villages in the region.
 A cause for this disorder present in this culture may be the isolation of their cultural group.

 This culture-bound syndrome is possibly linked to vitamin A toxicity (hypervitaminosis A).
-The native Inughuit diet or Eskimo nutrition provides rich sources of vitamin A through the ingestion of livers, kidneys, and fat of arctic fish and mammals and is possibly the cause or a causative factor.
+The native Inughuit diet or Eskimo nutrition provides rich sources of vitamin A through ingestion of the livers, kidneys, and fat of arctic fish and mammals and is possibly the cause or a causative factor.
 This causative factor is through the toxicity that has been reported for males, females, adults, children, and dogs.
-The ingestion of organ meats, particularly the livers of some Arctic mammals, such as the polar bear and bearded seal, in whom the vitamin is stored at levels toxic to humans, can be fatal to most people.
+The ingestion of organ meats, particularly the livers of some Arctic mammals, such as the polar bear and bearded seal, in which the vitamin is stored at levels toxic to humans, can be fatal to most people.

 Inughuit tradition states that it is caused by evil spirits possessing the living.
-Shamanism and animism are dominant themes in Inughuit traditional beliefs with the angakkuq (healer) acting as a mediator with the supernatural forces.
+Shamanism and animism are dominant themes in Inughuit traditional beliefs, with the angakkuq (healer) acting as a mediator with the supernatural forces.
 Angakkuit use trance states to communicate with spirits and carry out faith healing.
 There is a view among the Inughuit that individuals entering trance states should be treated with respect, given the possibility of a new "revelation" emerging as a result.
 Treatment in piblokto cases usually involves allowing the episode to run its course without interference.
 While piblokto can often be confused with other conditions (including epilepsy), in which failure to intervene can lead to the victim coming to harm, most cases tend to be benign.